 In an effort to help low income families, the underemployed and working poor, there are grant based programs in Blair County as well as free items.
 Find where to get money to pay for a mortgage or rent payment, how to get free medical care or food, and also emergency utility bill help.
 Also find how churches, charities, and the government provide other short term, emergency financial help.

-Get housing assistance
+Get housing or rent assistance

 Both organizations have a major goal of keeping people in their homes, and will do whatever they can to providing housing aid, funds to prevent utility shut off, and prevent evictions.

 Blair Senior Services has historically generally provided grants in amounts of $800 to $1,000 to cover both a first month's rent and also pay for the security deposit.
 Call 814-946-1235.

 In addition to the groups mentioned above, some additional charities that provide rent help in Altoona and Blair County include St. Vincent de Paul Society and the Salvation Army (phone 814-684-1664).

 This groups will usually provide help of $75 or $100 per family because giving the full amount would put the groups out of business as they are low on funds.
 However, in certain cases they may provide more than the $100.
 In addition, the Salvation Army has been helping with food and providing meals, although the groups soon expects soon to be receiving calls for both utility and additional rental assistance.